EnviroDIY/Paleoterra_Redox/doc/ReadMe.md

 Hi Beth,

-See attached; probably need to rotate.
+See attached [wiring diagram, AO4.jpg]; probably need to rotate.

 From left to right: